The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 Vanguard Total International Stock

-Vanguard Total International Stock (VXUS, $54.38), which holds some 6,000 stocks, is one of the cheapest ETFs to deliver stock exposure outside the U.S. Because it weights stocks by market value, the biggest companies dominate the fund; the median market value of its holdings is $24 billion.
+Vanguard Total International Stock (VXUS, $50.76), which holds nearly 6,500 stocks, is one of the cheapest ETFs to deliver stock exposure outside the U.S. Because it weights stocks by market value, the biggest companies dominate the fund; the median market value of its holdings is $21 billion.

-Overall, the fund has about 83% of its assets in developed markets, led by Japan at 17%.
-Emerging markets rounded out the total, with 19% in countries such as China, India and South Korea.
+Overall, the fund has about 78% of its assets in developed markets, led by Japan at 17.4%.
+Emerging markets such as China, India and South Korea round out the fund.

 Vanguard Total Stock Market